-Experiment conducted in the scenario shown in the picture.
+Experiment conducted on a simulated scenario.
 Use Google Chrome for better experience.

-In active noise cancellation for earphones, the noise (click 1) is picked up by the external microphone (click 3), so that the music (click 2) plus the “anti-noise” are simultaneously played by the loudspeaker (click 4).
-This digital processing is driven by the signal picked up by the internal microphone (click 5) resulting in the noise within the ear canal being acoustically cancelled while only the music arrives the eardrum.
-Our technology is capable of estimating the primary path (external microphone to internal microphone), the secondary path (loudspeaker to internal microphone) and the feedback path (loudspeaker to external microphone) simultaneously and altogether, which guarantees perfect noise cancellation for any user regardless of the earphones usage and user’s ear shape.
+In active noise cancellation (ANC) for earphones, the noise sound waves (click 1) are picked up by the external microphone (click 3), so that the music (click 2) plus the “anti-noise” are played together by the loudspeaker (click 4).
+The learning machine is controlled by the internal microphone (click 5), resulting in the acoustic cancellation of the noise within the ear canal.
+Our technology is capable of estimating the primary path (3-5), the secondary path (4-5) and the feedback path (4-5) simultaneously.

 In summary, when the ANC if OFF the user hears both the music and the noise (click 4), and when the ANC is ON the user hears the music only (click 5).